Featured FuseBox Resident: Maf’j Alvarez

 I worked collaboratively with a fellow FuseBox resident Andy Baker, curator Thomas Felfer and local sound designer Anna Bertmark to produce an immersive experience called Warbells which explored the historical story of the church bells taken from an Austrian village to melt into bombs during World War 1.

-The challenge of Warbells was not being able to showcase it in the UK so we would love to take on a similar project that provides a response to another history story but in a more local location.
+I really enjoyed working with Andy and Anna, we made a great team and found a collaboration style working in short bursts that worked out well.
+The challenge of Warbells was not being able to showcase it in the UK so we would love to take on a similar project that provides a response to another historically and culturally hidden story but in a more local location.

 What would you like to achieve in your next 6 months?

-I would like to explore and eventually achieve how Virtual Reality can be sustainable in the Arts and build a business model around that.
-I would also like to explore and develop my knowledge of Augmented Reality and learn how to produce videos.
+I would like to explore and eventually achieve how Virtual Reality can be sustainable for Root Interactive in the Arts and to build a business model around that.
+I would also like to explore and develop my knowledge of Augmented Reality and learn how to produce technical training videos.

 How do you think immersive technology can help us tell stories?